mrwiora/pki-tutorial/docs/simple/index.rst

         -keyout ca/signing-ca/private/signing-ca.key

-With the ``openssl req -new`` command we create a private key and a CSR for the signing CA. The configuration is read from the [req] section of the :doc:`signing CA configuration file <signing-ca.conf>`.
+With the ``openssl req -new`` command we create a private key and a CSR for the signing CA.
-Signing CAs issue only user certificates.
+You will be asked for a passphrase to protect the private key.
+The ``openssl req`` command takes its configuration from the [req] section of the :doc:`configuration file <signing-ca.conf>`.

 2.4 Create CA certificate
 ---------------------------